Sensitive Teeth Treatment

 Use a straw to limit contact with your teeth when you drink acidic liquids.
 Drink lots of water to balance the acid levels in your mouth after eating or drinking an acidic substance.

-Root Canal Treatment at Preston Supreme Dental
+Root Canal Treatment at Supreme Dental Preston

-Root canal treatments received at Preston Supreme Dental are guaranteed safe and effective.
+Root canal treatments received at Supreme Dental Preston are guaranteed safe and effective.
 Your treatment plan is carefully tailored only for you!

 Same Day Dental Emergency Appointment Available!

-Call (03) 9478 7708 or visit us at 243 Murray Road in Preston.
+Call (03) 9478 7708 or visit us at 455 High St, Preston VIC 3072.

 Book Your Consultation Today!
-Book Below or
+Book Below or Call (03) 9478 7708

 Have Some Questions?